LrnzDC3696/botsu/README.md

     Replace "some discord key" with your actual bot token.

-9. Run the bot using Poetry's virtual environment:
+7. Run the bot using Poetry's virtual environment:

-    ```py
+    ```bash
     poetry run python main.py
     ```